-Dan Parkes is a snake enthusiast from Queensland (and November ’17 Explorer of the Month) who loves nothing more than going bush with the aim of finding and identifying a scaly mate.
+Dan Parkes is a snake enthusiast from Queensland who loves nothing more than going bush with the aim of finding and identifying a scaly mate.
 Yep, he’s into snake spotting.
-It’s a hair-raising hobby, but through education he hopes to break the snake stigma, and keep us safer in the process.
+It’s a hair-raising hobby, but through education, he hopes to break the snake stigma and keep us safer in the process.

 Whether you love them or hate them, spotting a snake in the wild is absolutely exhilarating – you can’t deny it.
 The way they move, their vast array of colours and their defensive behaviours are truly amazing when you get to see them in person.
 But what is involved?

 For an amateur snake enthusiast like me, whenever I am planning to travel in Australia, my first course of action is to learn about the native snake species at my destination.
 This helps me to discover when and where I am most likely to see them and also assists in preparation should the worst-case situation eventuate – being bitten.

 Snake distribution can always be found with a quick google search and will give you a simple overview of what snake species you are likely to encounter.
 The Australian Reptile Online Database is a great starting point for snake distribution research.
 When I arrive at a National Park I have an idea of snake species I wish to find.
 Having a goal or developing a “spot list” will help you to tune in.

 Safety Tip: Even if you’re ophidiophobic (guess what that’s the fear of?) developing a spot list is a great safety precaution that can help you to stay calm in an encounter.

 Tuning in refers to adjusting your eyes to your environment and its vegetation.
 It always surprises me to hear that there are Australians out there that have never seen a snake in the wild.
 It absolutely blows my mind, they are everywhere!